REGISTRATIONS NOW OPEN

 Our people and tikanga (culture) await you

 Auckland is the largest and most connected city in Aotearoa New Zealand.
 W.I.C.C.
-2026 will be held at Due Drop Events Centre in Manukau, a community-owned venue operated by the Waka Pacific Trust, right in the heart of one of the most culturally diverse communities in the Pacific.
+2026 will be held at Te Whare Tapere o Manukau - the Due Drop Events Centre in Manukau, a community-owned venue operated by the Waka Pacific Trust, right in the heart of one of the most culturally diverse communities in the Pacific.
 You will be welcomed into a city rich in Māori and Pasifika culture, surrounded by harbours, volcanic landscapes, and world-class hospitality.

 • Easy to reach from anywhere in the world